ezsystems/PlatformUIBundle/docs/subitem-udw-in-sf-app.md

 ## Idea

-Expose some YUI Based component in WebComponents.
+Expose some YUI based component as WebComponents.
 Relying on 1.x code would then be a temporary solution and progressively we can get rid of YUI based code while still keeping the WebComponents.
 Other said, the custom element would become a public API to use those components.